DenisMal00/breakout/README.md

 *   **Pause and Resume:** Pause the game (P) at any time and resume when ready.

 *   **Power-ups:** Various power-ups can be obtained during gameplay, enhancing the gaming experience.
+They are not cumulative.
 Look out for power-ups such as:

     *   **ForceField:** Provides a protective force field for a limited time.
     *   **SpeedBall:** Increases the speed of the ball temporarily.